nicklasthegerstrom-byte/shootboard/README.md

 ShootBoard is a fullstack application for planning and managing photo shoots.

-Users can create shoots, upload inspiration images, automatically generate a collage, and keep track of shoot status.
+Users can create shoots, upload inspirational images and automatically generate a collage, and keep track of shoot status.

 ---